smarc-project/rosinstall/README.md

 Follow the instructions here to install the SMARC ros packages.
-The instructions assume that you are running Ubuntu 16.04 and ROS Kinetic, or Ubuntu 18.04 and ROS Melodic.
+The instructions assume that you are running Ubuntu 16.04 and ROS Kinetic, or Ubuntu 18.04 and ROS Melodic, with at least `ros-${ROS_DISTRO}-desktop` packages.
 You can go to the ROS packages to find detailed installation instructions for [Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) and [Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu).
 We will assume that you have set up a [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)